mikisvaz/rbbt/tutorial/background/index.md

 Ruby code, and furthermore, workflows themselves can be natively defined from other code.

-The following example gives us a taste for how workflows look:
+The following simple example gives us a taste for how workflows look:

 {% highlight ruby %}